kasun/django-pixels/README.rst

     tracking_url = reverse('pixels:pixel') # given you have mounted django_pixels urls with namespace='pixels'

-Generate a pixel tracking call with type 1:
+Generate a pixel tracking url with type 1:

 .. code-block:: python